Deep-Commit/gswarm/README.md

    - Verify the chat ID is correct
    - Ensure you have blockchain activity to monitor

-4. **"userData.json not found"**
+4. **"EOA address not found"**
+   - Get your EOA address from the Gensyn dashboard
+   - Make sure the address starts with "0x" and is 42 characters long
-   - Specify the correct path with `--user-data-path`
+   - Verify the address is correct

+5. **"No peer IDs found"**
+   - Ensure your EOA address is correct
+   - Check that you have active peer IDs on the Gensyn network
-   - The service will search common locations automatically
+   - The service will automatically detect and monitor all your peer IDs

 ## 🔧 How It Works